 Most state-funded rehab programs have strict eligibility requirements.
-When applying to these programs, you may be asked to show:
+When applying to state-funded substance abuse programs, you may be asked to show:

 - Proof of US citizenship.

-- Proof of residency within the state that you are seeking rehab.
+- Proof of residency within the state that you are seeking rehab treatment.

 How Quickly Will Substance Abuse Treatment Begin?

-State-funded rehab centers for substance abuse have limited availability and may be difficult to get into.
-If you are deemed eligible for state-funded drug rehab, there is a good chance that you will be put on a waiting list until a spot in a program becomes available for you.
-The wait to begin treatment once you have been accepted into a program can take a couple of weeks up to several months.
+State-funded rehabilitation centers for substance abuse have limited availability and may be difficult to get into.
+If you are deemed eligible for state-funded drug rehabilitation, there is a good chance that you will be put on a waiting list until a spot in a treatment program becomes available for you.
+The wait to begin rehabilitation treatment once you have been accepted into a program can take from a couple of weeks up to several months.

-There are both positive and negative aspects of state-funded rehabilitation, which may include some of the following factors.
+There are both positive and negative aspects of state-funded drug and alcohol rehabilitation, which may include some of the following factors.

-Most state-funded rehab programs offer treatment to eligible individuals at a very low cost or even free of charge.
-Because of these programs, many individuals are able to get the professional help that they need at a price they can afford.
+Most state-funded rehab programs offer addiction treatment to eligible individuals at a very low cost or even free of charge.
+Because of these programs, many individuals are able to get the professional addiction help they need at a price they can afford.

 A great benefit of state-funded rehab centers is that the provided treatment is evidence-based and proven to be effective.
-These rehab centers also employ properly trained staff and certified professionals who are more than capable of helping you overcome your addiction.
+These rehab centers also employ properly trained staff and certified professionals who are more than capable of helping you to overcome your alcohol or drug addiction.

-Due to the limited capacity of state-funded rehab facilities, it is common to have to wait until an opening becomes available before you can join a treatment program.
-On this same note, some patients reportedly feel that they are released from these programs early in order to open up a spot for another individual.
+Due to the limited capacity of state-funded rehab facilities, it is common to have to wait until an opening becomes available before you can join a state-funded addiction treatment program.
+On this same note, some patients reportedly feel that they are released from these treatment programs early in order to open up spots for other individuals.

 With limited budgets, many state-funded rehab centers are unable to invest in costly upgrades to their facilities and treatment methodologies.
-These programs often use older technologies and outdated techniques that might not be as effective as the more recent developments in addiction science that are being utilized by private rehab centers.
+These programs often use older technologies and outdated techniques that might not be as effective as the more recent developments in addiction science that are being utilized by the best private drug and alcohol rehab centers.

 Video: State-Funded Rehab